 Work experience in business, industrial, governmental, research lab or service organization as may be relevant to career objective.
 The work experience is considered as an opportunity to apply and extend knowledge obtained in the classroom.
-Prerequisite: At least 16 semester hours of biology courses, approval by faculty advisor and the Director of Cooperative Education.
+Prerequisite: At least 16 semester hours of biology courses and approval by faculty advisor.